Pre-exposure prophylaxis for HIV prevention: Eligibility, follow-up care, dosage

+Event-driven PrEP

-Although the daily, oral dosing schedule is still recommended for all individuals taking PrEP medication for HIV infection prevention, event-driven pre-exposure prophylaxis, or ED-PrEP, is an option for men who have sex with men.
+Although the daily, oral dosing schedule is still recommended for all individuals taking PrEP medication for HIV infection prevention, event-driven pre-exposure prophylaxis, or ED-PrEP, is an option for men who have sex with men (MSM).
 ED-PrEP is also referred to as "2+1+1" dosing, because the dosing regimen involves a person taking two pills two to twenty-four hours prior to sex, one pill twenty-four hours after taking the first two pills, and a last pill taken forty-eight hours after taking the first two pills.
 This dosing regimen was first proven effective to reduce the relative risk of HIV infection by 86% in the IPERGAY randomized clinical trial performed in Canada and France in 2015.
 This has only been evaluated with Truvada and not other drugs.
-According to the WHO, ED-PrEP should be considered for HIV infection prevention in men who have sex with men who have relatively infrequent sex, who are able to plan sex or delay sex for about two hours, and who find this dosing schedule convenient.
-ED-PrEP is not recommended for use in other populations, such as cisgender or transgender women and men who have vaginal and/or anal sex with women, due to the lack of safety and efficacy data available studying ED-PrEP in these populations.
+According to the WHO, ED-PrEP should be considered for HIV infection prevention in MSM who have relatively infrequent sex, who are able to plan sex or delay sex for about two hours, and who find this dosing schedule convenient.
+ED-PrEP is not recommended for use in other populations, such as women and men who have sex with cisgender women, due to the lack of safety and efficacy data available.
 ED-PrEP can be beneficial to help reduce the pill burden for people and decrease costs, as fewer pills are needed.

+PrEP During Pregnancy and Postpartum

-In 2016, the World Health Organization (WHO) consolidated guidelines regarding the use of antiretroviral drugs for treatment and prevention of HIV infection support the use of PrEP in pregnant and breastfeeding women who are at continued and substantial risk of HIV infection.
-In clinical PrEP trials, exposure to TDF-containing PrEP during the first trimester of pregnancy was not associated with adverse pregnancy or infant outcomes.
-The increased risk of mother-to-child HIV transmission outweighs any potential risks of PrEP.
-The guidelines also note the need for continued monitoring of pregnant and breastfeeding women receiving PrEP.
-However, global PrEP accessibility for women, including those who are either pregnant or breastfeeding, is limited.
+The World Health Organization (WHO) recommendations support the use of PrEP in pregnant and breastfeeding people who are at substantial risk of HIV infection.
+A growing body of evidence demonstrates the safety of TDF-containing oral PrEP during pregnancy and breastfeeding.
+This is an important time for prevention, as acquiring HIV during pregnancy increases the risk of transmission to the infant.
+Global oral PrEP accessibility for women, including those who are either pregnant or breastfeeding, is limited.
+In addition, there is minimal research on the effects of injectable PrEP and pregnancy outcomes.
 Efforts to increase accessibility to women who are at risk for HIV are necessary for reducing rates of global HIV infections.

 Contraindications

 Truvada and Descovy

 Truvada and Descovy are contraindicated for use as pre-exposure prophylaxis (PrEP) in individuals who have an unknown or positive HIV status.
-HIV positive or negative status must be determined before someone begins the use of either of these medications as PrEP.
+HIV-positive or -negative status must be determined before someone begins the use of either of these medications as PrEP.
 Additionally, any hypersensitivity or severe allergy to any ingredient, emtricitabine, tenofovir disoproxil, or tenofovir alafenamide is a contraindication for continued use of these medications.